Getting Started

 Processing Audio

-Call model.process() inside your process function.
-The model is stateful — pass the channel index so each channel gets independent state:
+Call model.process() (Python) or nam_process() (Rust) inside your process function.
+The model is stateful — pass the channel index so each channel gets independent hidden state.

 from conjuredsp.nam import load_model